Climate-Shope/West_Coast_TWLs/README.md

 Step 3
--Redo with an updated iteration and provide a methodology to fill in beach slopes where they cannot be empirically calculated from the elevations profiles, such as along sea cliffs.
+-Redo with an updated iteration and provide a methodology to fill in beach slopes where they cannot be empirically calculated from the elevation profiles, such as along sea cliffs.

 Order
 Get_BeachSlope_Gen_Regional